 Technical Profile: EDR Killer TTPs

-Generation 1 (2023–early 2024): Classic BYOVD using well-known vulnerable drivers (RTCore64, gdrv.sys, Gigabyte’s vulnerable kernel module).
-Detected reliably by modern EDR with driver blocklists.
+The first generation (2023–early 2024) used classic BYOVD with well-known vulnerable drivers (RTCore64, gdrv.sys, Gigabyte’s vulnerable kernel module).
+Modern EDR with driver blocklists detects this reliably.

-The common thread: the EDR kill step happens before encryption, and often before any ransomware payload is written to disk.
+The common thread across all generations: the EDR kill step happens before encryption, and often before any ransomware payload is written to disk.
 By the time the encryptor executes, the defensive tooling that would detect it is already offline.

 2026 Targeting Profile